lewah/mangosplit/README.md

 ### 1.Data collection

 ### 2.Data cleaning and processing
+1. Remove the NaN values from the dataset
 Making sure there arent any NULL value in our data to make the data consistent. culumns with null value include :
 - rating